CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: State of the Art

-The problem of hosting cybersecurity competitions has been approached from multiple perspectives in the scientific literature.
-Wi \textit{et al.} \cite{wi2018gitctf} proposed \textit{Git-based CTF}, a lightweight approach to organizing attack-and-defense competitions in the classroom that minimizes operational costs for instructors.
+The problem of hosting cybersecurity competitions has been addressed from multiple perspectives in the scientific literature.
+Wi \textit{et al.} \cite{wi2018gitctf} proposed \textit{Git-based CTF}, a lightweight approach to organising attack-and-defence classroom competitions that minimises operational costs for instructors.
 Their key contribution was identifying that existing version control infrastructure (Git repositories) could serve as the backbone for challenge distribution and solution submission, eliminating the need for dedicated competition servers.
-Although the proposal proved effective in the academic context of the \textit{Korea Advanced Institute of Science \& Technology} (KAIST), it is inherently limited to modest-scale scenarios in which challenge environments do not require dedicated containerized services or per-user isolation.
+Although the proposal proved effective in the academic context of the Korea Advanced Institute of Science \& Technology (KAIST), it is inherently limited to small-scale scenarios in which challenge environments do not require dedicated containerised services or per-user isolation.

 A broader perspective on the current state of CTF tooling is offered by Taylor and Arias \cite{taylor2024ctfstate}, who systematically evaluated the software ecosystem surrounding CTF competitions, distinguishing between game engines and challenge components.
 Their analysis identified a significant gap between static challenge platforms and dynamic infrastructure capable of supporting per-instance challenge environments.
-They conclude that most open-source game engines lack support for the dynamic provisioning of isolated challenge instances, a limitation that the present work directly addresses.
+They conclude that most open-source game engines lack support for dynamic provisioning of isolated challenge instances, a limitation that the present work directly addresses.

 Among open-source CTF management platforms, \textit{CTFd} \cite{ctfd} has become the de facto standard for competition logistics: team registration, scoreboard management, solution submission, and hint systems.
-Originally developed for the \textit{Cyber Security Awareness Worldwide} (CSAW) competition at New York University, \textit{CTFd} prioritizes ease of deployment and extensibility through a plugin architecture.
+Originally developed for the Cyber Security Awareness Worldwide (CSAW) competition at New York University, \textit{CTFd} prioritises ease of deployment and extensibility through a plugin architecture.
 However, the scope of \textit{CTFd} is limited to the competition management layer; it does not address the provisioning or lifecycle management of challenge infrastructure.
-Consequently, organizations using \textit{CTFd} must independently resolve the problem of deploying and scaling the underlying environments.
+Consequently, organisations using \textit{CTFd} must independently solve the problem of deploying and scaling the underlying environments.